 Marc is author of “Vancouver, Washington: A Pictorial History” (Donning Company, 1983) and edits his own blog.

 Marc’s first screenplay is “1933.”
 It is the Platinum Award Winner at the Winter 2018 International Independent Film Awards; a Semi-Finalist in the Edinburgh Screenwriting Spectacular; a Finalist in the Inroads Screenwriting Fellowship; an Official Selection of the American Movie Awards and the All Genre Screenplay Contest; and a Winner in the Los Angeles Independent Film Festival Awards.
 It is a story about seemingly intractable challenges to individuals and society and ultimately, the triumph of the human spirit.
 The story centers around Clint Stewart, a brick mason by trade who represents the common person – struggling to support their families with no work and no social safety nets.
 It also centers around Franklin D. Roosevelt, the newly-elected President who has been given almost unlimited power to try anything to get the country back on track.
 His first and most desperate move is to declare a bank holiday – an unprecedented action designed to regain public confidence in the country’s banking system and economy.
 The chaotic way that this program is rolled out is a centerpiece of this story.

-Marc is also working on his second screenplay, “Predator,” which will be an adapted screenplay from a book of the same title.
+Marc has finished his second screenplay, “Pacific Highway,” which is an adapted screenplay.
 This is the true story of a wrongful conviction for rape which was overturned – and the true perpetrator convicted – through the hard work of a dogged detective and a newspaper reporter.